steve71/RasPiBrew/README.md

 An explanation on how to tune it is from the following web site:
 [http://www.vandelogt.nl/htm/regelen_pid_uk.htm](http://www.vandelogt.nl/htm/regelen_pid_uk.htm)

 The PID can be tuned very simply via the Ziegler-Nichols open loop method.
-Just follow the directions in the controller interface screen, highlight the line in the temperature plot and the parameters are automatically calculated.
-(Also, mouse overs on the temperature plot will show the time and temp for the individual points.)
+Just follow the directions in the controller interface screen, highlight the sloped line in the temperature plot and the parameters are automatically calculated.
 The parameters after tuning with the Ziegler-Nichols method still needed adjustment for it to work well because there was an overshoot of about 2 degrees in my system.
 I did not want the temperature to go past the setpoint and adjusted the parameters to eliminate the overshoot.
 The ITAE method would provide the best results.